giobaski/store/README.md

 ◦ Cashier: Name, Surname, Username and Password (insert from code five fixed cashiers).
 ◦ Manager: Name, Surname, Username and Password (insert from code one fixed manager).
 The program must:
-• Present a Menu for the cashier after he has Flogged in with username and password.
+• Present a Menu for the cashier after he has logged in with username and password.
 • Menu should be available in 2 languages.

 Menu:
 ◦ New Basket
 ◦ Insert item in basket